meteor/meteor/README.md

 Here is the list of important changes between meteor-roles 2.x and 3.0 to consider when migrating to 3.0:

 * Role assignments have been moved from the `users` documents to a separate collection called `role-assignment`, available at `Meteor.roleAssignment`.
 * Role assignments are not published automatically.
-If you want all your role-assignments to be published automatically please include the following code:
+If you want all your role-assignments to be published automatically, please include the following code:
 ```js
 Meteor.publish(null, function () {
   if (this.userId) {